hoangduytran/blender-manual/manual/editors/3dview/display/overlays.rst

 The drop-down button displays a popover with more detailed settings, which are described below.

-Next to the Viewport Overlays popover could be a second popover.
-The availability of these options depend on the mode the 3D Viewport is in or what type of object is selected.
-These settings are described later on in this page.
+Depending on the current :doc:`object interaction mode </editors/3dview/modes>`, there may be a second button with yet more settings, which are also described here.

 General